etiennebr/rstdocs/stereo.rst

 Finally, we can begin the stereo correspondences lookup process!

 Things are becoming a little bit more complex but do not worry.
-First, we will describe the power of the application.
+First, we will describe the power of the *BlockMatching* application.

 The resampling of our images in epipolar geometry allows us to constrain the search along a 1-dimensional line as opposed to both dimensions, but